DJPillu/JShip/README.md

 [GNU GPLv3 License](http://www.gnu.org/licenses/gpl.html "The GNU General Public License v3.0 - GNU Project - Free Software Foundation")

 ## Usage
-1. Requires a Java Runtime Environment (has only been test on JRE version 8).
+1. Requires a Java Runtime Environment (has only been tested on JRE8 and JDK8).
 2. For statistics and user profiles:
 	1. Requires a local MySQL server.
 	2. Run ```src/misc/create.sql``` before running the application for the 1st time.